 Among my friend Bill Capron’s many achievements was serving as an economic advisor in the White Houses of JFK and LBJ.
-As someone who also worked in the Executive Office of the President decades later, what most astounded me about Bill’s experience was that even though he was only an assistant budget director, the Presidents he worked for would sometimes personally telephone him from the Oval Office with economics/budgetary questions.
+As someone who also worked in the Executive Office of the President decades later, what most astounded me about Bill’s experience was that even though he was only a deputy budget director, the Presidents he worked for would sometimes personally telephone him from the Oval Office with economics/budgetary questions.
 “Who else were they going to call?”
 Bill asked rhetorically “There just weren’t that many people in the building”.

 He was an admirably humble man, but it wasn’t a self-effacing remark: The White House used to comprise a small group of staffers, each with an enormous range of responsibilities (Bill’s portfolio was the entire domestic budget of the United States).
 Back then, much of the work of policy development was conducted in executive branch agencies rather than at 1600 Pennsylvania Avenue.
 Today the White House is crammed with a range of policy-related offices and has so many political appointees and civil servants that they now spill out into buildings all over Jackson Square, northwards up 17th street and southwards to G Street (with an expansion to Nebraska Avenue planned).